GET IN TOUCH

 Federal agencies follow shutdown plans during a funding lapse, with management and budget officials prioritizing the protection of essential workers.
 Human services, such as SNAP and the Special Supplemental Nutrition Program for Women, Infants, and Children, may be disrupted.
 Education programs such as Pell Grants and the deferred resignation program are delayed.
 The Postal Service remains open, while public safety personnel continue their roles.

-Each potential government shutdown highlights stress on federal employees and government services.
-Some expect artificial intelligence may one day assist, but staffing levels remain decisive.
-Prudent management requires agencies to prepare while federal workers face furloughs without pay until the shutdown ends.
+Each appropriations lapse highlights the stress placed on federal employees and government services.
+Prudent management requires agencies to prepare, even as federal workers face furloughs without pay until the shutdown ends.

 Do Tax Filings Change During a Funding Lapse?